Haydabase/haydabase.github.io/_posts/2021-06-28-dotnet-library-design.markdown

   - Builders
   - Options
 - Providing Observability out of the box with OpenTelemetry
 - Versioning with SemVer and avoiding breaking changes where practicable
+- Providing a `*.Testing` package, where useful, to elevate some test complexities

 ### Further Reading